 SUNY Oneonta is now test optional and will not require submission of SAT or ACT scores from students applying for undergraduate admission for the Spring 2022, Fall 2022 and Spring 2023 semesters.
 While we will consider scores if submitted, SAT/ACT results are not required.
 If you would like your test scores considered in the review process, please request your official scores to be sent to SUNY Oneonta from your high school or testing agency.

 *SAT/ACT scores are required for admission to the 3+3 in Physical Therapy at SUNY Update Medical University.

 Official high school transcript or results of GED/TASC

-Report SAT and/or ACT scores (please note SUNY Oneonta is test optional for Spring 2021, Fall 2021, and Spring 2022)
+Report SAT and/or ACT scores (please note SUNY Oneonta is test optional for Spring 2022, Fall 2022 and Spring 2023 applicants)

 - SUNY Oneonta will render admission decisions using self-reported ACT or SAT scores.
 Students may self-report via the Common App or the SUNY Supplemental (if you applied using the SUNY application).
 Official scores are required of all students enrolling and must match self-reported scores.
 Discrepancies can lead to revocation of admission.

 One letter of recommendation from a school counselor or teacher